MVerbakel/MVerbakel.github.io/_posts/2021-02-24-non-inferiority-test.md

 ![Non inferiority example](/assets/non_inferiority.png)
 <br>

+Note, in this illustration I'm showing a standard 2-sided confidence interval to build intuition.
+However, we actually will use a one-sided confidence interval (as we're only testing for a difference in one direction).
+Then we compare one end to the margin, while the other end goes to infinity.
+E.g. if higher values are better, we check if the lower end (left side) is greater than the threshold.
+If the lower end is greater than the threshold, it's significant (non-inferior).
+Inversely, if higher values are worse, we compare the upper end (right) to the margin.
+If the upper end is less than the threshold, it's significant (non-inferior).

 ## Python function:

 Note, the statistical tests remain the same (one-sided ttest in this case).
 We simply shift the base mean to allow some gap (subtracting the threshold) in order to change the null hypothesis.